Transgender Health Care Team

 Counseling and Psychological Services (CAPS) provides brief individual therapy, group therapy, crisis consultation, and short-term psychiatric medication management.
 Students may benefit from psychological support as they explore gender identity or navigate social or medical transition.
 CAPS clinicians may provide letters of support for students engaged in short term treatment.
 Our clinicians can also help connect students with referrals for longer term treatment in the community, if needed.
 CAPS providers are also happy to see transgender students for other mental health concerns outside of gender identity at any time.

-Medical providers are able to renew hormone therapy, as well as manage general transgender health issues.
-In addition, we consult with students who are considering transition to offer education as well as coordination of care with specialty providers at UVA who could initiate hormone therapy.
+Medical providers are able to address general transgender health issues, as well as management of hormone therapy and medications.
+In addition, we consult with students who are considering transition to offer education and, if needed, coordination of care with specialty providers.

 Reproductive health services are also available for all students, including those who are transgender and gender diverse.
 These services include, but are not limited to STI testing, contraception, examinations of reproductive organs for prevention or active issues, and breast or chest exams.